What is Cybersecurity Threats?

 A frequent source of cybercrime is disgruntled insiders.
 Because they may be allowed to view the data, insiders don’t always need a high level of computer competence to reveal sensitive material.

-Third-party suppliers and staff members who may unintentionally inject malware into networks or who may log into the a secure S3 bucket, extract its contents, as well as post them online in order to cause a data breach are also considered insider risks.
+Third-party suppliers and staff members who may unintentionally inject malware into networks or who may log into the secure S3 bucket, extract its contents, as well as post them online in order to cause a data breach are also considered insider risks.
 S3 permissions must be checked, or else someone else will.

 Hackers

-A zero-day exploit could be used by malicious attackers to gain unauthorised access to data.
+A zero-day exploit could be used by malicious attackers to gain unauthorized access to data.
 Information systems may be breached by hackers as a challenge or for bragging rights.
 This used to need a lot of expertise.
 Today, sophisticated attacks are made simple by the availability of automated attack scripts as well as protocols on the Internet.

 Natural Disasters